dyosorio/dyosorio/README.md

 ### I'm a Backend Developer 👩‍💻

+Hi there!
+I'm Danny 👋
-- I like developing side projects that I can use to make my life easier.
+I'm a Backend Developer and I enjoy creating side projects that simplify my life.
-- I'm a graduated Architect but I've working as a Developer for about 4 years.
+I originally graduated as an Architect, but I've been working as a Developer for about 4 years.
-- I enjoy talking long walks while listening to podcasts, tracking my energy consumption, track expenses, grocery list status and automating repetitive tasks!
+I enjoy long walks while listening to podcasts, building Node projects, tracking my energy consumption, managing expenses, organizing grocery lists, and automating boring repetitive tasks.

+My preferred tech stack includes
+- JavaScript,
+- Node.js,
+- Microservices,
+- GraphQL,
+- Salesforce Commerce Cloud for e-commerce projects

 ### Get in touch 💬